OscarSLopez09/Lambda-Serverless-App/README.md

 Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text, no machine learning experience is required.
 Amazon Comprehend uses machine learning to help you uncover the insights and relationships in your unstructured data.
 The service identifies the language of the text; extracts key phrases, places, people, brands, or events; understands how positive or negative the text is.

-The calls to Comprehend are made using the getsentiment python function that is incorporated into the lambda function.
+The calls to Comprehend are made using the "getsentiment" python function that is incorporated into the lambda function.
 ```python
 def getSentiment(newsTitle):
     comprehend = boto3.client(service_name='comprehend')
     return(json.dumps(comprehend.detect_sentiment(Text=newsTitle, LanguageCode='en'), sort_keys=True))
 ```

+## Dynamo DB

 * Proceed to create Dynamo DB table
 * On AWS console look for DynamoDB service